mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 }
 ```

-- **`chain = "srcnat"`** → Specifies that this is a **source NAT (srcnat)** rule, meaning it modifies outgoing packets.
-- **`action = "masquerade"`** → Dynamically changes the source IP of outgoing packets to match the router’s public IP.
-- **`out_interface_list = routeros_interface_list.wan.name`** → Applies the rule only to traffic leaving through the WAN interface.
-- **`comment = "defconf"`** → Keeps the default configuration label for clarity.

 ### IPv6 Rules (or Lack Thereof)

-Now, you might be expecting some detailed IPv6 firewall configurations.
-However, I’m going to keep this section short, and I'm fully aware that some might not agree with this approach, but here we go...
+You might be expecting some detailed IPv6 firewall configurations here.
+I am, however, going to keep this section short.
+I'm fully aware that some might not agree with this approach, but here we go...

 Simply put, I don’t use IPv6 in my network.
 I have no need for it at the moment, and I don’t want to complicate things by introducing it needlessly into my setup.
-IPv6, **in my opinion**, is a more advanced use case, at least when compared to basic IPv4, and while I may explore it in the future, I’m not going to bother with it right now.
+IPv6, *in my opinion*, is a more advanced use case, at least when compared to basic IPv4, and while I may explore it in the future, I’m not going to bother with it right now.

-With that in mind, the solution here is simple: I’ve decided to disable IPv6 entirely:
+With that in mind (and with the comment section now full of angry people), the solution here is simple.
+I’ve decided to disable IPv6 entirely. 😅

 ```terraform
 resource "routeros_ipv6_settings" "disable" {
   disable_ipv6 = "true"
 }
 ```

-As for the IPv6 firewall rules, they’re no longer needed, so I’ll manually delete them if necessary.
-You can safely skip this section if you’re not using IPv6 or if you prefer to handle it in a more advanced setup later on.

 ### Miscellaneous Configurations